 The middle Sister (which was in the best condition) was moved back from the bluff and attached to the 1876 keeper’s dwelling.

 When the westernmost of the twin brick-lined, cast-iron Chatham Lights was discontinued in 1923, it was relocated to Nauset Beach to replace the last of the wooden sisters, which by then was showing her age.
 The sister’s fourth-order Fresnel lens, which produced three flashes every ten seconds in honor of the former three sisters, was installed in the replacement tower, referred to subsequently as Nauset Light or Nauset Beach Light.
 Albert Hall purchased the derelict ‘Sister’ tower for $10 and incorporated it into a cottage.

 Thus, the Three Sisters of Nauset effectively ceased to exist as a light station — that is until the National Park Service began steps to reunite them.
 The Park Service first acquired the two 1892 wooden towers that had been sold to the Cummings family in 1965, and then, ten years later, successfully negotiated the purchase of the third tower from the Hall family.

-In 1983, the National Park Service placed the Three Sisters of Nauset in a park setting, 1,800 feet east of Nauset Light, where visitors will find them lined up in their original configuration, a straight line with 150 feet between towers.
+In 1983, the National Park Service placed the Three Sisters of Nauset in a park setting, 1,800 feet west of Nauset Light, where visitors will find them lined up in their original configuration, a straight line with 150 feet between towers.
 Following a $500,000 restoration completed in 1989, Cape Cod National Seashore now cares for the Three Sisters.